 - In some cases, if you’re awarded credit card rewards that are worth $600 or more, the IRS requires you to report this as income on a 1099-Misc form

 - If an issuer offers you bonus rewards with no strings attached, these offers may be taxable

 You might have happily reaped the bounty of credit card rewards, considering issuers have been handing out this largesse liberally in the last few years.
 Come tax season, though, you may be wondering if you owe any taxes on such rewards.

-With the process of filing tax returns being as enticing as the prospect of a visit to a dentist for many people, this may still be a taxing question to you.
 How does the IRS treat credit card rewards for tax purposes?
-Let’s take a look at when card rewards are taxable versus when they are not taxable, and what tax filers can look out for in order to ensure their rewards aren’t taxable.
+With the process of filing tax returns being as enticing as the prospect of a visit to the dentist for many people, this may still be a taxing question for you.
+Let’s take a look at when credit card rewards are taxable versus when they are not taxable, and what tax filers can look out for in order to ensure their rewards aren’t taxable.

 If a card issuer awarded you airline miles or points on the basis of a purchase, then the rewards would still enjoy the tax exemption.
 However, if your issuer awarded you bonus points or miles merely for opening a credit card, the IRS wouldn’t consider that kosher since you did not have to purchase anything to qualify and therefore are not receiving a rebate.
 So you would have to pay taxes on such rewards.

 Sign-up bonuses could be taxable